Brightspace/bunyan-firehose/README.md

 # Bunyan Firehose

-An AWS Firehose extension for the Bunyan logger
+AWS Firehose extension for the Bunyan logger

 ## Table of Contents